ibm-cloud-docs/citrix-daas/citrix-create-import-vpc-image.md

 {:note: .note}
 {:beta: .beta}
 {:table: .aria-labeledby="caption"}
+{: deprecated: .deprecated}

 # Creating and importing a Windows-managed desktop custom image for Citrix-DaaS
 {: #create-import-windows-custom-image-citrix-daas}

+{{site.data.keyword.cvad_full}} Classic automation is deprecated.
+As of 12-4-23, you can't create new classic instances with automation.
+{: deprecated}

 You can create your own custom Windows desktop-based image to import the custom image into {{site.data.keyword.vpc_full}}.
 You can then use the custom image to deploy a virtual server or bare metal server in the {{site.data.keyword.vpc_full}} infrastructure.
 {: shortdesc}